-If you’re planning a trip to Japan, don’t miss Kyoto and use this Kyoto 1 day itinerary to plan your trip.
+So if you’re planning a trip to Japan, don’t miss Kyoto and use this one day in Kyoto itinerary to plan your trip.

 Disclosure: This post may contain affiliate links, which means I may receive a commission if you click a link and purchase something.
 While clicking these links won't cost you anything, they will help me to keep this site up and running!
 Check out the full disclosure policy for more details.
 Thank you so much!

-If you’d prefer to have this itinerary planned and the logistics and transport between sights arranged for you with an English speaking tour guide, I’ve used Klook and Get Your Guide for other similar tours and highly recommend their Kyoto one day tour options.
+If you’d prefer to have this one day in Kyoto itinerary planned and the logistics and transport between sights arranged for you with an English speaking tour guide, I’ve used Get Your Guide for other similar tours and highly recommend their one day Kyoto tour options.

-If you would prefer a private tour for you, you and your travel partner or your group, Klook also offers a Kyoto private guided day tour for any size of group up to 8 people.
+If you would prefer a private tour for you, you and your travel partner or your group, Get Your Guide also offers a Kyoto private guided day tour for either 4 or 6 hours.
 Click here to book.